daniebker/daniebker.github.io/_posts/2017-07-13-aws-api-gateway-lambda-log-trace.md

 ## Pulling it all together

-Now you can search through cloud watch for an API Gateway request and using the request id trace what happened in the lambda logs.
+Now you can search through cloud watch for an API Gateway request and using the api request id trace what happened in the lambda logs.

-There is a better way.
+There is also an easier way.

 ## Using `apilogs`